KaHIP/KaHIP/README.md

 *Global Multisection Mapping*: we added global multisection n-to-1 process mapping algorithms.
 This compute better process mapping for parallel applications if information about the system hierarchy/architecture is known.

 *Determinism in ParHIP*: we added an option to run ParHIP deterministically, i.e. two runs of ParHIP using the same seed will always return the same result.

+*Version Flag*: we added an option to output the version that you are currently using, use the --version option of the programs.

 ## NEW in v2.10:
 *ParHIP (Parallel High Quality Partitioning):* Our distributed memory parallel partitioning techniques designed to partition hierarchically structured networks such as web graphs or social networks.